 You can actually buy pre-shredded brussel sprouts at most grocery stores (like Trader Joe’s), but I find it worthwhile to cut it myself.
 The texture is a little nicer.

 Saute the shaved brussel sprouts for a couple minutes with a little butter (or olive oil), salt, and pepper:

 How to Make Brussel Sprout Salad:

 Once the sprouts are warm and a little bit brown, mix with dried cranberries, almonds, extra virgin olive oil, and aged balsamic vinegar:

-Now time for the goat cheese!
+Now it’s time to finish things off with the goat cheese!